Pro-Palestine mapping website raises alarm in Jewish groups

 “We’re really focused on long-term preparation,” Yamin said.
 “This is serious, antisemitic speech, but it’s also part of a spectrum of issues we’ve been dealing with for some time.”

-Rabbi Ron Fish, who has a son entering Gann Academy, said he is confident the Waltham private school is taking the necessary precautions and won’t hesitate to send them to class when they resume in the fall.
+Rabbi Ron Fish, who has a son entering Gann Academy, said he’s confident the Waltham private school is taking the necessary precautions and won’t hesitate to send his son to classes when they resume in the fall.

-“The targeting of children is horrific,” said Fish, who is also ADL’s director of antisemitism advocacy.
+“The targeting of children is horrific,” said Fish, also a director of antisemitism education and advocacy at ADL.
 “The Mapping Project was guilty of engaging in such an outrageous and dangerous act.
 But hiding is no answer.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.